anmolchawla/Data-Visualization---Time-Series-Country/ASSIGNMENT.md

 * [**SVG code**] Manually recreate the same bubble cloud using SVG code (i.e., writing SVG yourself, not the SVG created by Inkscape!).
 * [**Dynamic SVG**] In addition, recreate the same bubble cloud using JavaScript (i.e., dynamically generating the SVG).
 * Use node.js to develop and **document** your set-up in `README.md`.
 There should be a detailed description on how to start the web server from inside the repo.
 * Put all three images in a single HTML page called `index.html`.
+Describe your data and charts.

 ## Rubric